pkerpedjiev/emptypipes/_posts/2015-09-02-sunshine-map.md

 <b>Data Preparation</b>

-1. Wikipedia dumps for all the pages are calculated.
+1. Wikipedia dumps for all the pages are downloaded.
 2. For each article that
-has an assicated location and weatherbox, we extract the name, latitude, longitude and weatherbox data and store it in a JSON file.
+has an associated location and weatherbox, I extract the name, latitude, longitude and weatherbox data and store it in a JSON file.
 3. This file is filtered for for any entries that don't have sun, precipitation, high and low temperatures